sylwiavargas/schedules/mod1-lectures/11-many-to-many/readme.md

 ## LGs:
 - [ ] Revise one-to-many
+- [ ] Practice keeping groups of data related to classes on the class as a class variable
+- [ ] Practice domain modelling
+- [ ] Demonstrate Single Source of Truth by not storing collections of objects on other objects and storing objects only in one place (the class where they belong to)
 - [ ] Implement both sides of a many to many relationships
-- [ ] Practice keeping groups of data related to classes on the class as a class variable
-- [ ] Demonstrate Single Source of Truth by not storing collections of objects on other objects
-- [ ] Demonstrate Single Source of Truth by storing objects only in one place (the class where they belong to)

 ## Outline